wodo/django-ct/docs/index.rst

   FROM ct
   WHERE descendant IN (SELECT descendant FROM ct WHERE ancestor = st) AND ancestor NOT IN (SELECT descendant FROM ct WHERE ancestor = st)

+.. rubric:: Assumption

+The application of the checks A and B resulting in digraphs, with special properties.
+Such a digraph has exactly one starting point.
+Each additional node has exactly one predecessor.
+There is no way for cycles.
+With this, the conditions for a data structure named "tree" is given.

 .. rubric:: Footnotes